Dead by Dawn (1998) from Johnny Web (Uncle Scoopy)

 My own guideline: A means the movie is so good it will appeal to you even if you hate the genre.
 B means the movie is not good enough to win you over if you hate the genre, but is good enough to do so if you have an open mind about this type of film.
 C means it will only appeal to genre addicts, and has no crossover appeal.
 (C+ means it has no crossover appeal, but will be considered excellent by genre fans, while C- indicates that it we found it to be a poor movie although genre addicts find it watchable).
 D means you'll hate it even if you like the genre.
 E means that you'll hate it even if you love the genre.
 F means that the film is not only unappealing across-the-board, but technically inept as well.
 Any film rated C- or better is recommended for fans of that type of film.
 Any film rated B- or better is recommended for just about anyone.
 We don't score films below C- that often, because we like movies and we think that most of them have at least a solid niche audience.
 Now that you know that, you should have serious reservations about any movie below C-.

-Based on this description, this is a D. Below the minimum softcore standard.
-Not enough nudity, and the fully-dressed sex scenes are lifeless.
+Based on this description, this is a D. Although the borrowed plot is serviceable by genre standards, this film is below the minimum softcore standard in other ways: there's not enough nudity, and the sex scenes are lifeless.

 Return to the Movie House home page